awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-objectmapper.rst

 Use a filtered query to get items from a table
 ===================================

-You can get items from a table based on filterable queries, and then perform operations (e.g. return item values) on one or more of the items in the query results.
+You can get items from a table based on filterable queries, and then perform operations (for example, return item values) on one or more of the items in the query results.

-In the following code snippet, a filter is built by first defining the value or values you are searching for as an :aws-java-class:`AttributeValue <services/dynamodb/model/AttributeValue>` object.
+In the following code snippet, you build a filter by first defining the value or values you're searching for as an :aws-java-class:`AttributeValue <services/dynamodb/model/AttributeValue>` object.
 Then you put this into a :classname:`HashMap` and build an
 :aws-java-class:`Expression <enhanced/dynamodb/Expression>` from the classname:`HashMap`.
 Build a
 :aws-java-class:`QueryConditional <enhanced/dynamodb/model/QueryConditional>` to specify the primary key to match against in the query, and then execute the query on your